Scheduling your first Splash

-First-time SPLASHers are required to swim with one of our Dock staff to ensure the safety of you and your dog.
+First-time SPLASHers are required to work with one of our trainers to ensure the safety of you and your dog.
 During orientation rules and safety precautions will be addressed as well as health history of your dog.
-No more than 2 dogs are allowed at the appointment.
+We prefer that only one dog is brought per orientation appointment.

 Check out our Guide for First Time Splashers Below:

 You can rent the pool for dock diving practice, to prepare for a competition, to exercise your pup, or just for fun!
 Our trainers are always available to help with any advice you might need.
 Splashes are thirty minutes, so please arrive promptly at your scheduled times to ensure maximum jump time.

 How Should I Prepare my Dog Prior to Arriving?